-In these circumstances, only a modern application development platform like OutSystems can meet the demand for lean digital innovation and ensure a rapid return on your CX investments.
+In these circumstances, only a high-performance low-code development platform like OutSystems can meet the demand for lean digital innovation and ensure a rapid return on your CX investments.

 Learn more about it in our free eBook Delivering Rapid ROI on Your Digital CX Investments.